calebpitan/contextmenu/docs/API.md

 # Application Programming Interface

-The ContextMenu API, simple and easy to adapt into any new or already existing app, defines methods with which it portrays it simplicity of flowing with your app.
+The ContextMenu API, simple and easy to adapt into any new or already existing app, defines methods with which it portrays it simplicity and fluidity with your app.

 ## constructor